Prometheus-X-association/lrs-gateway/docs/design-document.md

 Knowing that the PLRS only accepts xAPI format, if the data from the LMS does not have this format, the first call will be made to the LRC.
 Path:
     - "learner completes an activity on an LMS "
     - "its learning records are stored in the associated LRS"
+    - "The user is asked about the terms of use and export of those learning records."
+    - "The user accepts them"
     - "learning records are exported to PLRS by clicking a button"
     - "BB Consent checked for learner consent"
     - "BB Data veracity assurance ensures data consistency"